 EU prospectus law has been harmonised and accordingly prospectuses are approved in accordance with common criteria throughout the EU.

 Securities are not to be admitted to trading on a regulated market (generally a stock exchange) without publication of a prospectus in relation to admission of those securities in accordance with the above criteria.
 Once again where a prospectus has been published in accordance with law of another EU State, this allows admission.
-An issuer who breaches this obligation constitutes an offense.
+An issuer who breaches this obligation constitutes an offence.

 Responsibility for information given in a prospectus attaches to the following persons.
 In the case of equity securities other than convertible securities,